vmyrgiotis/vmyrgiotis.github.io/README.md

 ### About
 ---------
-Welcome to my GitHub page.
 I am a researcher working at the University of Edinburgh and the UK Centre for Ecology and Hydrology.
 My research focuses on the interface between agricultural ecosystems and the environment.
 I use mathematical modelling and data analytics to understand, describe and predict the dynamics of carbon (C) and nitrogen (N) in agricultural ecosystems.

 ### Code